anson-vandoren/ansonvandoren.com/content/posts/softflowd-docker-arch-linux.md

 I really like Arch.
 I mean, at least I really want to like it.
 On some days, I actually do.
 Yesterday was not one of those days.
-For some testing at work (oh, hey, by the way, if you like the content on this blog and like haking on things until they work and care about writing super-performant code and don't hate Typescript and NodeJS, you may be interested at working at [Cribl](https://cribl.io/careers/) with me)... where was I?...
+For some testing at work (oh, hey, by the way, if you like the content on this blog and like hacking on things until they work and care about writing super-performant code and don't hate Typescript and NodeJS, you may be interested at working at [Cribl](https://cribl.io/careers/) with me)... where was I?...
 Oh, right, I was taking a look at how we can integrate with NetFlow and IPFIX data, and